Serving all people by providing personalized health and wellness through exemplary care, education and research.

 After surgery, your child will be taken to the recovery room.
 This is also called the post-anesthesia care unit, or PACU.
 Here, monitors will be attached to your child.
 These monitors watch over your child’s breathing, blood pressure, and pulse.

-Your child will be given pain medication to stay comfortable.
+Your child will be given pain medicine to stay comfortable.

 The urinary catheter will likely be removed shortly after surgery.
 The IV line might stay in place for a few days.

 In some cases, surgery is done with your child as an outpatient (the child goes home the same day).
 In other cases, your child needs to stay one or more days in the hospital.
 If your child stays overnight, he or she may be moved to a regular hospital room.
 Ask whether you can stay with your child.

-Give your child prescribed medications as instructed.
-Pain control after surgery is important to help with healing, so give pain medications on schedule.
+Give your child prescribed medicines as instructed.
+Pain control after surgery is important to help with healing, so give pain medicines on schedule.

 Schedule a follow-up visit with the surgeon after surgery.